nima101/nima101.github.io/_posts/2019-06-11-rooks-on-chess-board.md

 {% endhighlight %}

 This is actually great, because if we have a `8*N` solution for some `N`, this method gives us the solution for `N*2 x N*2` board!
 But can we do better?
-For example we can simply improve it by also filling one diagonal on one of the small squares:
+For example, we can simply improve it by also filling one diagonal on one of the small squares:

 {% highlight python %}
 ...OOO....